The health benefits of fermented foods like kimchi and sauerkraut aren’t much of a secret anymore*.

 5. Add sauerkraut to coleslaws and potato salads.

-6. Stir a forkful of fermented veggies into sauces for salmon, tuna, or crab cakes.
+6. Stir a forkful of fermented veggies into sauces for salmon, tuna, or crab fish cakes.
 Easy and delicious.

 7. Add a few forkfuls of kimchi to stir-fries and rice bowls.